-1,931,922 Units, each Unit Consisting of One Common Share and one Warrant to Purchase one Common Share
+[•] Units, each Unit Consisting of One Common Share and one Warrant to Purchase one Common Share

-1,931,922 Pre-funded Units, each Pre-funded Unit Consisting of one Pre-Funded Warrant to Purchase one Common Share and one Warrant to Purchase one Common Share
+[•] Pre-funded Units, each Pre-funded Unit Consisting of one Pre-Funded Warrant to Purchase one Common Share and one Warrant to Purchase one Common Share

-This prospectus relates to an underwritten public offering of 1,931,922 units (the Units") of Algernon Pharmaceuticals Inc., each Unit consisting of one Class A Common Share (the "Common Shares") and one warrant (the "Warrants"), based on an assumed offering price per Unit of US\$4.348, the last reported price of our Common Shares as reported on the OTC Market Group Inc.'s Venture Market (the "OTCQB") on May 5, 2022.
-Each Warrant will entitle the holder to purchase one Common Share at an exercise price of 110% of the price of the Units in this offering, or US\$ per Common Share.
+This prospectus relates to an underwritten public offering of $[\bullet]$ units (the 'Units'') of Algernon Pharmaceuticals Inc., each Unit consisting of one Class A Common Share (the 'Common Shares'') and one warrant (the 'Warrants''), based on the last reported price of our Common Shares as reported on the OTC Market Group Inc.'s Venture Market (the 'OTCQB'') on $[\bullet]$ , 2022, which was $[\bullet]$ per Common Share.
+Each Warrant will entitle the holder to purchase one Common Share at an exercise price of $[\bullet]$ % of the price of the Units in this offering, or USS $[\bullet]$ per Common Share.
 The Warrants will expire 5 years after the date they are issued.
 The Units will not be issued or certificated.
 Instead, the Common Shares and the Warrants underlying the Units will be issued separately and may be resold separately, although they will have been purchased together in this offering.
-We will sell these Units at a public offering price of US\$ per Unit.
+We will sell these Units at a public offering price of USS $[\bullet]$ per Unit.

-We are also offering to those purchasers, if any, whose purchase of Units in this offering would otherwise result in such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Common Shares immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, pre-funded units, each pre-funded unit consisting of one pre-funded warrant to purchase one Common Share (the "Pre-Funded Warrants") and one Warrant to purchase one Common Share, in lieu of Units that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Common Shares.
+We are also offering to those purchases, if any, whose purchase of Units in this offering would otherwise result in such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Common Shares immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, pre-funded units, each pre-funded unit consisting of one pre-funded warrant to purchase one Common Share (the "Pre-Funded Warrants") and one Warrant to purchase one Common Share, in lieu of Units that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding Common Shares.
 The purchase price of each pre-funded unit will be equal to the price per Unit being sold to the public in this offering, minus \$0.0001, and the exercise price of each Pre-Funded Warrant included in the pre-funded units will be \$0.0001 per Common Share.
-The Pre-Funded Warrants included in the pre-funded units will be exercisable and will be exercisable and will be exercisable until exercised in full.
+The Pre-Funded Warrants included in the pre-funded units will be certificated and will be immediately exercisable and will be exercised in full.